 To meet the transportation requirements of a growing city, Saskatoon needs to provide a variety of transportation options.
 A Bus Rapid Transit (BRT) system will help Saskatoon Transit accommodate the city's expected growth while making transit a more attractive option for all.
 BRT is a premium transportation system designed to improve capacity and reliability compared to conventional bus systems.
 It allows for more people to move more efficiently through optimized routes and dedicated travel lanes, while retaining the low-cost and flexibility of buses.

 The BRT system was approved by City Council in April 2019.
-The final stages of design and development are currently underway.
+The final stages of design and development are underway with construction to begin in 2022.

 SOME OF THE BENEFITS OF BUS RAPID TRANSIT: